Frequently Asked Questions about French at Bowdoin

 Our 1000-2000 level classes enroll a maximum of 18 students, and 3000-level seminars have an even lower cap.
 We do not accept more than the maximum to ensure our students participate actively in their classes.
 Our professors keep a waiting list for each section, so if you do not get into the course you want to take, contact them before the course begins and come to the first meeting of the class.

-The French major broadens your cultural awareness and gives you skills that are useful in a wide variety of professions.
-French majors learn to communicate effectively and become confident readers of texts and images.
+The Francophone studies major broadens your cultural awareness and gives you skills that are useful in a wide variety of professions.
+Francophone studies majors learn to communicate effectively and become confident readers of texts and images.
 The experiences they gain by studying and living in another culture and learning its language prepare students to thrive personally and professionally in a global society.
-The linguistic and analytical abilities, cultural awareness, and excellent communication skills developed by students of French at Bowdoin serve our alumni in a wide range of professional pursuits.
+The linguistic and analytical abilities, cultural awareness, and excellent communication skills developed by students of Francophone studies at Bowdoin serve our alumni in a wide range of professional pursuits.
 Business leaders have said again and again that they prefer to hire humanities majors because of their ability to think creatively and to write and speak well.
 The Bloomberg Rankings place French as the second most useful language for business after Mandarin Chinese.
 (See Majors/Minors Page)

 Where should I study abroad?

 This depends on your interests and needs.
 Think, not only about the country, but also about the kind of program (courses, internships, etc.) you would prefer.
-We encourage our students to take the majority of their courses in the French university system.
-Your first stop will be the Off-Campus Study Web Page, where you will find a list of options recommended by Bowdoin.
-The next step is to meet with a member of the Department to discuss the programs that would best suit your needs as a French major.
+We encourage our students to take the majority of their courses in the university system of the francophone country in which they have elected to study.
+Your first stop will be the Off-Campus Study web page, where you will find a list of options recommended by Bowdoin.
+The next step is to meet with a member of the Francophone studies section to discuss the programs that would best suit your needs as a Francophone studies major.
 Following that meeting, you will schedule a meeting with OCS and read your peers’ comments on different programs.
 See also the French Off-Campus Study and Options page.
-The French Department holds an informational meeting in early October where students hear from their peers who have studied abroad in various countries and programs.
+The Francophone studies section holds an informational meeting in early October where students hear from their peers who have studied abroad in various countries and programs.
 Please be sure to attend.

 How do I obtain credit from Off-Campus Study?

 General Bowdoin credit for courses taken abroad is granted by the registrar.
-In order to obtain credit toward the French or Romance Language major for courses taken abroad, however, you must meet with a member of the French faculty within 1 month of returning to campus (before October 1 in the fall or before March 1 in the spring).
+In order to obtain credit toward the Francophone studies or Romance Languages and Literatures major for courses taken abroad, however, you must meet with a member of the Francophone studies faculty within 1 month of returning to campus (before October 1 in the fall or before March 1 in the spring).
 It is your responsibility to schedule this meeting.
-Prior to the meeting, you will have: 1. assembled all materials for courses taken abroad for which you hope to receive major credit and 2. written a 3-4 page narrative in French describing your experience abroad (as described on our Off-Campus-Study page).
+Prior to the meeting, you will have: 1. assembled all materials for courses taken abroad for which you hope to receive major credit and 2. written a 3-4 page narrative in French describing your experience abroad.
 Bring these materials to your meeting.
 Visit the French Off-Campus Study and Options page for more details.

 How can I get a tutor or learning mentor?